OSGeo/PROJ/docs/source/usage/transformation.rst

 PROJ can do everything from the most simple projection to very complex transformations across many reference frames.
-While originally developed as a tool for cartographic projections, PROJ has over time evolved into a powerfull generic coordinate transformation engine that makes it possible to do both large scale cartographic projections as well as coordinate transformation at a geodetic high precision level.
-This chapter delves into the details of how geodetec transformations of varying complexity can be performed.
+While originally developed as a tool for cartographic projections, PROJ has over time evolved into a powerful generic coordinate transformation engine that makes it possible to do both large scale cartographic projections as well as coordinate transformation at a geodetic high precision level.
+This chapter delves into the details of how geodetic transformations of varying complexity can be performed.

 In PROJ, two frameworks for geodetic transformations exists, the *cs2cs* framework and the *transformation pipelines* framework.
 The first is the original,